List of Marvel Comics characters: M: Madness

-Madness is a character appearing in American comic books published by Marvel Comics.
+Madness (Corwin Jones) is a character appearing in American comic books published by Marvel Comics.
+The character was created by Sabir Pirzada and Francesco Mortarino; Corwin Jones first appeared in Cult of Carnage: Misery #1 (July 2023) and the Madness Symbiote first appeared in Cult of Carnage: Misery #2 (August 2023).

 Corwin Jones is a war veteran who was discharged from the military where he contracted an unknown illness.
-After a brief work as a guardsman at Alchemax, he was contracted by Carlton Drake of the Life Foundation to steal the Symbiote samples of Phage, Riot, Scream, Agony, Lasher, and Toxin from Alchemax.
-Drake had Corwin merge with the Symbiote samples, combining the symbiotes into a gestalt symbiote called Madness who has seven heads.
+After a brief work as a Guardsman at Alchemax, he was contracted by Carlton Drake of the Life Foundation to steal the Symbiote samples of Phage, Riot, Scream, Agony, Lasher, and Toxin from Alchemax.
+Drake had Corwin merge with the Symbiote samples, combining the symbiotes into a gestalt symbiote called Madness.

 Magique

 Magique, originally known as Magic, is a Shi'ar warrior and member of the Imperial Guard.
 The character, created by Chris Claremont and Dave Cockrum, first appeared in The Uncanny X-Men #107 (October 1977).
 Magique has the ability to create realistic illusions.
 Like many original members of the Imperial Guard, Magique is the analog of a character from DC Comics' Legion of Super-Heroes: in her case Princess Projectra.

 In the "War of Kings" event, Magique is part of the Imperial Guard faction that attacks Ronan the Accuser on his wedding day.
 The Guard also slaughters many new Nova Corps recruits.
 Magique leads a squad of Imperial Guards to Knowhere, base of the Guardians, tracking Adam Warlock.
 However, Warlock has begun turning into his dark counterpart, the Magus, and tricks Magique's troops into killing her.

 Some years later, she is replaced by a member of the Subguardians in Guardians of the Galaxy (vol. 5) #1.